The Postman from Space

 The Postman from Space is a children's comics series written and illustrated by Guillaume Perreault from Quebec, Canada, and published by La Pastèque.
-It has also been adapted into a children's animated series in French, produced by La Pastèque and URBANIA, and a French podcast series produced by La Pastèque in collaboration with La puce à l'oreille.
-Publishers Weekly recommends the comics for children ages seven and older.
+It has also been adapted into a children's animated series in French, produced by La Pastèque and Urbania, and a French podcast series produced by La Pastèque in collaboration with La puce à l'oreille.
+Publishers Weekly recommended the comics for children ages seven and older.
 The comics were translated into English by Françoise Bui.
 The English translation of the comics were published by Holiday House.

-Synopsis of The Postman from Space
+Synopsis

 Bob is an intergalactic mail carrier who loves his job.
-A model employee, his daily duty is to deliver letters and parcels throughout the galaxy—a vast universe filled with bizarre planets, odd extraterrestrials and strange spatial surprises.
-In a world where even the most mundane task can turn into a crazy cosmic adventure, Bob is determined to achieve his mission to make sure every delivery reaches its destination.
+His daily duty is to deliver letters and parcels throughout the galaxy filled with disparate and bizarre planets, odd extraterrestrials and strange spatial surprises.
+Bob is determined to achieve his mission to make sure every delivery reaches its destination in the galaxy.